WeeBeasties/microbiology-laboratory-manual/05-gram-stain.md

 H\) Desquamated cheek cells

-The cheek cells can be obtained by scraping the inside of your cheek with a clean toothpick \(or your fingernail\).
+The cheek cells can be obtained by scraping the inside of your cheek with a clean toothpick.
 Apply the cells to a clean microscope slide, heat fix, and stain as described above.

 **Notebook Entry**

 To receive full credit for your work, your entry must contain the eight required components discussed in “Keeping a Notebook”.
 As a reminder, these sections are: a Table of Contents entry, title, the purpose, a procedure, your observations, your conclusions, the date, and the signatures.
 Take a moment to ensure that your notebook is complete and up-to-date.
 The most critical components are your observations and conclusions.
 Specific guidelines regarding your entry for this exercise are given below.

-✪ **Observations**
+**✪ Observations**

 • Carefully record the size, shape, arrangement, and color of the cells in the eight samples.
 This includes the two that you personally stained as well as the other six samples done in your pod.